AddressCorballis, Dublin Airport, Co. Dublin, Ireland

 Construction of what we now know as Dublin Airport began on the same site as the earlier Collinstown Aerodrome in 1937, and the airport opened in 1940.
 After a brief pause during World War II, the number of carriers serving Dublin continued to grow.
 By the late 1950s, regular flights were departing from Ireland to North America via Shannon Airport.

 The increased demand for transatlantic flights led to the steady growth of Dublin Airport.
 Eventually, Terminal 1 was built in 1972, and the newer Terminal 2 followed, opening in 2010.

 In 2018, 31.5 million passengers passed through Dublin Airport, and the popularity as a transit hub shows no sign of slowing down.

 Largest Airlines and Major Destinations

 It serves as the base for the national carrier, Aer Lingus, as well as the popular Irish budget airline RyanAir.
-Other major airlines that fly through Dublin Airport include British Airways, Etihad, and Emirates.
-Air Canada, American Airlines, Delta, United Airlines, and Norwegian also have flights from Dublin Airport to the United States.
+The American-based carriers that fly to Dublin are American Airlines, Delta and United Airlines.
+Other major international airlines that fly through Dublin Airport include Air Canada, Air France, British Air, Cathay Pacific, Emirates, Icelandic Air, Lufthansa, KLM, Norwegian Air, Qatar, Swiss Air and TAP.

 Because Dublin Airport is a major European hub for flights to and from North America, the airport is one of only two airports in Europe (the other being Ireland’s Shannon Airport) that has pre-clearance for passengers traveling to the U.S. That means that U.S.-bound passengers go through customs and border control in the Dublin Airport and are then treated as domestic arrivals when landing in the United States.
 If you are traveling to the U.S. from Dublin Airport, be sure to arrive three hours before your flight to leave time for these procedures.